 The coastline is mostly steep and indented, with small gravel beaches in the bays.
 The Pakleni Otoci and the island of Galesnik at the entrance to the port of Hvar are protected landscape areas.

-Blue cave tour Split start at 9 am and finish at 6 pm.
+Blue cave tour Split starts at 9 am and finishes at 6 pm.

-Price of Blue cave tour Split: 950 EUR (whole boat rent – 12 persons max)
+Price of Blue cave tour Split: 950 EUR (whole boat rent – 12 person max)

 The tour is not recommended for children under 3, pregnant women and people with serious back problems and injuries.